Christ-centered living leads to a transformed, empowered, loving, and compassionate life.

-We are a multi-cultural, family-oriented church located at the foot of the Koolau's in Kaneohe, Hawaii.
-A vibrant Christ-centered body reflecting God's holiness and love, united in faith and service.
-We are transformed and empowered by the Holy Spirit through prayer, Bible study and worship.
-We equip His people to extend God's grace to our neighbors and the world.
+We are a multi-cultural, family-oriented church situated at the foot of the Koolau mountains in Kaneohe, Hawaii.
+As a vibrant Christ-centered community, we reflect God's holiness and love, united in faith and dedicated to service.
+Through the transformative power of the Holy Spirit, we engage in prayer, Bible study, and worship, empowering His people to extend God's grace to our neighbors and the world.

-We started a YouTube channel in January 20, 2020 in response to the changing times.
-A few months later the pandemic hit the entire world.
-Pali View responded to the 2020 pandemic by recording worship services and uploading online.
+In response to the changing times, we launched a YouTube channel on January 20, 2020.
+Just a few months later, the pandemic impacted the entire globe.
+Pali View adapted to the challenges of the 2020 pandemic by recording our worship services and sharing them online.

-Although the pandemic is no longer the threat it once was, we continue to record and upload the Sunday worship service for those who prefer to worship from the comfort of their home, who are unable to make it in-person, or are located outside of Oahu.
+Even though the pandemic no longer poses the same threat, we continue to record and upload our Sunday worship service for those who prefer to worship from home, who might be unable to attend in person, or who are located outside of Oahu.

-We invite you to join us for worship each week either in person or online and thank you for stopping by.
+We warmly invite you to join us for worship each week, whether in person or online, and we appreciate you taking the time to stop by.

 Aloha and E Komo Mai!
-At Pali View Baptist Church, our staff is happy to serve you and your family.
-If you are new to Hawaii or looking for a warm and friendly place to worship and fellowship, we would like to welcome you to our family.
-We look forward to hearing from you and may God Bless.
+At Pali View Baptist Church, our dedicated staff is here to happily serve you and your family.
+If you are new to Hawaii or searching for a warm and welcoming place to worship and engage in fellowship, we invite you to join our church family.
+We eagerly look forward to hearing from you, and may God bless you.

-To be a vibrant, Christ-centered body reflecting God’s holiness and love, united in faith and service.
+To be a vibrant, Christ-centered community reflecting God’s holiness and love, united in faith and service.
+We are a family-friendly, Christ-centered body of believers being transformed and empowered through worship, Bible study, and prayer, while extending God's love and compassion to everyone around us.

 If you still have questions, concerns, or need more information feel free to call the church office at (808) 247-4271 or send an email to paliview@gmail.com.